amitxv/PC-Tuning/docs/physical-setup.md

 - Repaste GPU due to factory application of thermal paste often being inadequate.
 Also consider replacing the stock fans with higher quality ones

-- Replace the stock PSU fan and connect it to a motherboard fan header or hub.
-You may need to drill a hole in the case for the wire
+- Consider replacing the stock PSU fan and connect it to a motherboard fan header or hub.
+Carry out research before attempting

 ## Minimize Interference